 Why should we hire you?
 Or what can you do for us that other candidates can't?

 What makes you special and where do your major strengths lie?
 You should be able to find out what they are looking for from the job description.

 ''I have a combination of strong technical skills and the ability to build long-term customer relationships'' is a good opening sentence, which can lead onto a more specific example of something you have done so far in your career.

 What are your goals?
 Or where do you see yourself in five years time?

 It’s best to talk about both short-term and long-term goals.
 Talk about the kind of job you’d eventually like to do and the various steps you will need to get there, relating this in some way back to the position you’re interviewing for.
 Show the employer you have ambition, and that you have the determination to make the most of every job you make to get to where you want to be.

 Why do you want to work here?

 The interviewer is listening for an answer that indicates you’ve given this some thought.
-If you’ve prepared for the interview property, you should have a good inside knowledge of the company’s values, mission statement, development plans and products.
-Use this information to describe how your goals and ambition matches their company ethos and how would relish the opportunity to work for them.
+If you’ve prepared for the interview properly, you should have good knowledge of the company’s values, mission statement, development plans and products.
+Use this information to describe how your goals and ambition matches the company ethos and how you would relish the opportunity to work for them.